-The first type of insurance you want to check out is a business owners policy (BOP).
-A business owners policy.
-A business owner's policy is an insurance package especially put together for a specific type of business.
+The first type of insurance you want to check out is a Business Owners Policy (BOP).
+A Business Owner's Policy is an insurance package specially put together for a specific type of business.

 Commercial Property Insurance

-Commercial property insurance is the kind of insurance which will protect your business from unpleasant surprises, like fires, theft, natural disasters, among other things which affect your buildings, whether owned or leased, equipment, tools, and other valuables which you might have to pay for if not for your commercial property insurance.
+Commercial Property Insurance is the kind of insurance which will protect your business from unpleasant surprises like fires, theft, and natural disasters.
+These instances affect your buildings, whether owned or leased, equipment, tools, and other valuables which you might have to pay for if not for your commercial property insurance.

-You can usually get business interruption coverage as well.
-Business interruption will reimburse you for some of your lost income should your business have to close after a claim.
-For instance, if you have a fire and the business has to close while the fire and water damage is being cleaned up, business interruption will help you.
+You can usually get Business Interruption coverage as well.
+Business Interruption coverage will reimburse you for some of your lost income should your business have to close after a claim.
+For instance, if you have a fire and the business has to close while the fire and water damage is being cleaned up, Business Interruption will help you.

 Commercial Liability Insurance

 Let's imagine you're laying a kitchen floor.
-The lady of the house comes into the kitchen, looking for her car keys.
-She sees them on the table and begins to walk over to the table to pick them up.
-She trips over a small pile of ceramic tiles and breaks her toe.
+The Homeowner comes into the kitchen, looking for their car keys.
+They see them on the table and begin to walk over to the table to pick them up.
+They trip over a small pile of ceramic tiles and break their toe.

 Let's imagine now that you finish the job, and seven months later, you get a call from the customer, who is very unhappy.
-A couple of the tiles have come loose, she tells you, and her teenage son tripped over one of them, breaking his wrist when he hit the floor.
+A couple of the tiles have come loose, they tell you, and their teenage son tripped over one of them, breaking his wrist when he hit the floor.

 Immediate Insurance Quotes

-If you would like to get a competitive insurance quote for your business owner's policy, commercial liability insurance, or commercial property insurance, all you need to do is find the blue box near the top of the page, enter your name and phone number, and hit the button labeled "Start Quote Now."
+If you would like to get a competitive insurance quote for your Business Owner's Policy, Commercial Liability insurance, or Commercial Property insurance, all you need to do is find the blue box near the top of the page, enter your zip code, and hit the button labeled "Start Now."